isomerpages/nlb-biblioasia/_oct-to-dec-2013/“Mrs Beeton” in Malaya: Women, Cookbooks and the Makings of the Housewife.md

 ##### **Articles and chapters in books**
 Beetham, M. (2010).
 Of recipe books and reading in the nineteenth century: Mrs Beeton and her cultural consequences (pp. 15–30).
 In J. Floyd., &amp; L. Forster (Eds.), *The recipe reader: Narratives, contexts, traditions*.
 Lincoln and London: University of Nebraska Press.
 (Not available in NLB holdings)

+Bhabha, H. (1997).
+Of mimicry and man: The ambivalence of colonial discourse (pp. 152–162).
+In F. Cooper &amp; A.L.
+Stoler (Eds.). [*Tensions of empire: Colonial cultures in a bourgeois world*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7846747).
+Berkeley: University of California Press.
+(Call no.: RUBC 909.8 COO)

 Blunt, A. (1999).
 Imperial geographies of home: British domesticity in India, 1886–1925. *Transactions of the Institute of British Geographers, 24* (4), 421–440.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

 Brownfoot, J.N.
 (1984).
 Memsahibs in colonial Malaya: A study of European wives in a British colony and protectorate 1900–1940 (pp. 186–210).
 In H. Callan &amp; S. Ardener (Eds.). *The incorporated wife*.
 London: Croom Helm.
 (Not available in NLB holdings)

 George, R.M.
 (1993–1994, Winter).
-Homes in the empire, empires in the home. *Cultural critique*, 26, 95–127.
+Homes in the empire, empires in the home. *Cultural Critique*, *26*, 95–127.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

-Homi Bhabha.
-(1997).
-Of mimicry and man: The ambivalence of colonial discourse (pp. 152–162).
-In F. Cooper &amp; A.L.
-Stoler (Eds.). [*Tensions of empire: Colonial cultures in a bourgeois world*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7846747).
-Berkeley: University of California Press.
-(Call no.: RUBC 909.8 COO)

 Newlyn, A.K.
 (1999, Fall).
 Challenging contemporary narrative theory: The alternative textual strategies of nineteenth-century manuscript cookbooks. *Journal of American Culture, 22* (3), 35–47.
 Retrieved from Wiley Online website.

 Procida, M. (2003, Summer).
-Feeding the imperial appetite: Imperial knowledge and Anglo-Indian domesticity. *Journal of Women’s History, 15* (2), 123–149.
+Feeding the imperial appetite: Imperial knowledge and Anglo-Indian domesticity. *Journal of Women’s History*, *15* (2), 123–149.
 Retrieved from ProQuest via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

 Tobias, S.M.
 (1998).
-Early American cookbooks as cultural artifacts. *Papers on language &amp; literature, 34* (1), 3–18.
+Early American cookbooks as cultural artifacts. *Papers on Language &amp; Literature, 34* (1), 3–18.
 Retrieved from ProQuest via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

 Zlotnick, S. (1996).
 Domesticating imperialism: Curry and cookbooks in Victorian England. *Frontiers: A Journal of Women Studies, 16* (2/3), 51–68.
 Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.